#HPForum

 Speakers

-• Robert Nuij – Deputy Head of Unit for energy efficiency policy and financing, Directorate-General for Energy, European Commission
+• Robert Nuij – Head of Unit for Buildings and Products, European Commission – DG ENER

-• Enrique Vilamitjana – Managing Director, Panasonic Air Conditioning Europe
+• Enrique Vilamitjana – Managing Director, Panasonic Heating & Cooling Solutions Europe

 • Chiara Delmastro – Energy Analyst Buildings, Technology Innovation Unit, International Energy Agency (IEA)